khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Legal-Platform-QA/Test-Execution.md

 ## 3. Testing Types

-The following testing techniques were used:
+The following manual testing types and techniques were used:

 * Functional Testing
 * Negative Testing